Office of Strategic Initiatives - Staff

 NLM Planning & Evaluation Officer

-Leigh Samsel is the NLM Planning and Evaluation Officer, responsible for formal reporting of NLM activities and for providing staff leadership to strategic planning activities.
-Leigh received a Professional Development Award which allowed her to gain experience in the planning, coordination, evaluation, and management of NIH programs by detailing in NIH Institutes, Centers, and Offices.
-Prior to that, Leigh spent more than a decade in NHLBI’s Flow Cytometry Core Facility where she consulted with hundreds of researchers, providing training and expertise spanning from experimental design to data analysis and publication.
+Leigh Samsel is the Planning and Evaluation Officer at the National Library of Medicine (NLM) at the National Institutes of Health (NIH).
+In this role, Leigh is responsible for formal reporting of NLM’s accomplishments and providing leadership to inform and guide NLM strategic planning activities.
+Leigh serves as NLM’s AIDS Coordinator to the NIH Office of AIDS Research, leading the coordination of NLM’s HIV/AIDS portfolio.
+Before joining NLM, Leigh gained experience in the planning, coordination, evaluation, and management of NIH programs as a recipient of a Professional Development Award where she had the unique opportunity to participate in several detail rotations and work with teams across various NIH Institutes, Centers, and Offices.
+Prior to that, Leigh spent more than a decade in the NIH’s National Heart, Lung, and Blood Institute’s Flow Cytometry Core Facility where she consulted with hundreds of researchers and provided training and expertise spanning from experimental design to data analysis and publication, as well as conducted her own research projects.
+She spent the early part of her career conducting molecular and cellular biological research.
 She holds a B.S. in Genetic Biology from Purdue University and an M.S. in Molecular Biology from the University of Maryland, Baltimore County.

 Program Coordinator IV